msxdan/msxdan/README.md

 ## A little bit about me..

-Hi there! 👋
+Hi there! 👋 My name is Marvin

-I'm Marvin, a passionated about technology and lifelong learner
+I'm passionate about technology and lifelong learner

 - 🔭 I’m currently working at **[MasOrange]**
 - 🌱 I’m currently working on my **homelab** (Planned to make it public this year)